2014 Rochester and Strood by-election

-A by-election was held on 20 November 2014 for the UK parliamentary constituency of Rochester and Strood in Kent, England.
-The sitting Member of Parliament (MP) Mark Reckless called it on joining the UK Independence Party (UKIP), from the Conservatives.
-He resigned his seat.
+A by-election for the United Kingdom parliamentary constituency of Rochester and Strood was held on 20 November 2014.
+Incumbent Member of Parliament (MP) Mark Reckless defected from the Conservative Party to the UK Independence Party (UKIP) and resigned his seat to recontest it under his new affiliation.
+Reckless retained the seat, polling 42.1% of the vote.

-Reckless retained the seat, and polled 42.1% of the vote as the UKIP candidate.
 The Conservative Party came second with 34.8%, and Labour third with 16.8%.
 The other ten candidates lost their deposits, including the Liberal Democrats whose 0.87% vote share was a record low for them, and the lowest ever for a party in government.

-This was the last by-election of the 2010–2015 Parliament.
+This was the twenty-first and final by-election of the 2010–2015 parliament.

 Background

 The constituency comprised the cathedral town of Rochester, Strood, parts of Chatham, Brompton, St Mary's Island as well as the rural Hoo Peninsula and outlying villages.

 Reckless's announcement followed that of his parliamentary colleague and close friend, Douglas Carswell, who defected to UKIP on 28 August 2014, resigning and subsequently being returned as MP for Clacton, in north Essex.
 On 27 September, at the UK Independence Party (UKIP) Annual Conference at Doncaster, which coincided with the eve of the Conservative Party Annual Conference, Reckless announced his plans to follow suit.
 Carswell won the Clacton by-election (on 9 October 2014) with 59.7% of the vote.

-Reckless had previously been recognised as one of the most malcontent Conservatives in the House of Commons, having led a rebellion of 53 Conservative MPs over the EU Budget which inflicted the first Commons defeat on the Con-LibDem Coalition Government.
+Reckless had previously been recognised as one of the most malcontent Conservatives in the House of Commons, having led a rebellion of 53 Conservative MPs over the Budget of the European Union which inflicted the first Commons defeat on the Conservative–Liberal Democrat coalition government.